 are accepted, but please email firstname.lastname@example.org with “Withdraw” in the subject line as soon as your work is accepted elsewhere.

 YOUR NAME AND TITLE OF YOUR WORK:

-Your submission should include the author’s name and title/s over each piece.
+Your submission should include the author’s name and the title of your piece.

 No special formatting please.

 Accepted file formats are DOC, DOCX, and RTF.

 We do not have a rigid word limit, but we tend to favor shorter, punchier pieces.
 If you send us something that’s more than 500 words, it really needs to knock our socks off.

 Cover letters are not essential, but please provide a brief (around 50 words) third-person bio in your email.
 We reserve the right to edit down long bios.